Vidur3/Missing-Persons-Microsoft-API/README.md

 Used The Microsoft Face Recognition API along with ALamofire in for the Network requests.

-The App matches the the faces of the uploaded picture to the picture that were on the server.
+The App matches the faces of the uploaded picture to the pictures that were on the server.
 Which included pictures of famous celebs etc.